DirectEd-Development/directed-smart-contract/plan.md

 # Scholarship.hs
-Validator must be rewritten to not use StateMachine Many supporting functions must also be rewritten ScholarshipChooser may need to be included in off-chain code.
+Validator must be rewritten to not use StateMachine Many supporting functions must also be rewritten Off-chain code must be rewritten in CLI or with Mesh/Lucid.
-Off-chain code must be rewritten to not use runStep/runInitialize Simplify redeemer to only contain a single bool: refund.
+Simplify redeemer to only contain a single bool: refund.
 Currently allows D.E. to refund at any time, in case of mistakes.

 # ScholarshipPool.hs